enebular/enebular-runtime-agent/README.md

 ## Startup Registration

 enebular-agent has the ability to generate the configuration needed for it to be started up automatically at boot-time on Debian (systemd) based systems.
-This is done by running the port command with the `startup-register` subcommand and specifying an appropriate user (for enebular-agent to run as).
+This is done by running the port's executable with the `startup-register` subcommand and specifying an appropriate user (for enebular-agent to run as).

 An example of using the `startup-register` subcommand and specifying `enebular` for the user when using the AWS IoT port is shown below.